 Garynn Noel, Treasurer

-Garynn Noel is currently serving as the Treasurer of HALANY for 2018.
+Garynn Noel is currently serving as the Treasurer of HALANY for 2018 and 2019.
 Born and raised in Port-au-Prince, Haiti until the age of 11, she went on to attend Brooklyn Law School where she earned her J.D. in 2015.
 During her time in law school, Garynn successfully co-founded the CUBE Consultation Center, through which she provided free legal resources to small business owners with limited resources in the Downtown Brooklyn community.
 Garynn also served as an Articles Editor of the Brooklyn Law Review.
 Her interest and continued support of HALANY stem from her passion for community service and her love of the Haitian community.
 She currently works at an investment bank where she negotiates financial derivative and physical commodities agreements.
 In her spare time, Garynn mentors a high school student as part of her volunteer work with Legal Outreach, Inc.

 Judge Dweynie E. Paul